 There’s seriously something about the poultry.
 Barnyard birds are like magnets at Maybury Farm in Northville, whether fluffing feathers, perched proudly on a chilled-out goat or simply strutting their stuff.

-“Kids love chickens for some reason,” says Jessica Striegle, manager of Northville Community Foundation, which runs the 90-acre nonprofit farm.
+“Kids love chickens for some reason,” says Jessica Striegle, executive director of the Northville Community Foundation, which runs the 90-acre nonprofit farm.
 “Most of them are excited.
 They wanna get up there and pet them.”

 Also vying for attention are sheep, bunnies, ponies, pigmy goats, Reggie the pig – and Bucky, a miniature donkey who brays the second he hears human voices.
 “They love people,” Striegle says.
 “It’s great for kids to be able to interact with farm animals.”
 Visit in September, but know that October presents a prime time to reap the farm life benefits.

 From horse- and tractor-pulled hayrides, corn mazes and pumpkin patches to pastoral scenery complete with crisp air and leaves, southeast Michigan’s family-friendly farms welcome the season with enriching events – and a slower pace.